nats-io/nats-spark-connector/load_balanced/README.md

   Specifies the compression type to be used to decompress the payload of the message.
   Currently supported values are: `"zlib"`,`"uncompressed"` and `"none"`.
   If the payload of a particular message can not be decompressed, it is then passed on as-is.

+- "nats.datetime.format"
+  Specifies the format of the date time in the second column of the row, which is the time at which the message was received from NATS (the time the message was recorded into the stream is included in the JS Metadata column JSON).

 ### Spark Streaming Sink Options
 An example Scala sink configuration for the NATS connector follows: